polysquare/cmake-unit/README.md

 It does some initial setup for the test itself, including writing out a special driver script which will be used to invoke this test at CTest time.

+Two options are exposed to this unit for this phase, `SKIP_GENERATOR_REGEX` and `SKIP_SYSTEM_REGEX`.
+A list of regular expressions can be provided for each option, which will cause the test not to run when the regex matches `CMAKE_SYSTEM` and `CMAKE_GENERATOR` respectively.

 #### The `CLEAN` phase ####

 This phase is responsible for cleaning the build directory of the test.
 By